(New England) Contra

 take right hands with neighbor #3, balance and Box the Gnat.
 (4, 4)

-A2: Facing-back, Pull-by right neighbor #3, (2)
+A2: Facing-back, pull-by right neighbor #3, (2)

 pull-by left neighbor #2, (2)

-swing original neighbor.
+original neighbor swing.
 (12)

 B2: Holding hands in long lines, forward & back, (8)

-ladies do-si-do 1½ (twirling) - crossing lines, offering r. hand to a new neighbor.
+ladies do-si-do 1½ (twirling) - crossing lines, offering r. hand to their new neighbor.
 (8)

 Music: 35s: Gypsy Meltdown - Vortex/Rainy Night in Montague.